Duke University Minor’s Policy

 - review email and other notifications from program staff members regularly and, when needed, respond within twenty-four hours to communications from instructors and Duke office staff;

-- discuss your summer schedule with Participant during the application process, prior to the term, and at the start of the term, understanding that absences from online access exceeding two synchronous sessions is against Program policy;
+- discuss your schedule with Participant during the application process, prior to the term, and at the start of the term, understanding that absences from online access exceeding two synchronous sessions is against Program policy;

 - communicate regularly with Participant about any unplanned absences so Participant can inform the instructor and arrange for early submission or make-up work;